nerpatech/scopemate/README.md

 Introduction

 Scopemate.py is a Python script designed to take a screenshot of an oscilloscope, specifically the Rigol DS2000 series instruments, and store it on a PC.
-The main purpose of this code is to simplify the process of capturing images of the oscilloscope's screen, which can be useful for documentation, analysis, or presentation.
+The main purpose of this script is to simplify the process of capturing images of the oscilloscope's screen, which can be useful for documentation, analysis, or presentation.

-The main function of the script is to take a screenshot.
-If desired, it can additionaly be de-cluttered by masking out left and right tabs, top left corner as well as trigger frequency indicator on the right of the screen, either separately or all at once.
-In addition, instrument information, specifically Brand, Model, Serial number, and firmware version, as well as calibration date and time, are automatically saved in a text chunk of the screenshot image file.
-In addition, a comment can be provided via a command line argument.
+The script can declutter the image by masking out left and right tabs, top left corner, and trigger frequency indicator - either separately or all at once.
+Instrument information (brand, model, serial number, and firmware version), as well as calibration date and time, are automatically saved in a text chunk of the screenshot image file.
+Additionally, a comment can be provided via a command line argument.
 Auxiliary functions are available.
 See below for details.

-The script takes several inputs:

-* A resource identifier (instrument address) that specifies the connection details to the oscilloscope.

-* An optional list of masks, which are images used to overlay on top of the screenshot filling the area(s) with black pixels.

-* An optional output filename prefix, which allows the user to specify a custom name for the saved screenshot.
-The full filename will include the current date and time, so each captured image is uniquely labeled.

-* A comment which will be written into the screenshot image file.

-* Oscilloscope and PC clocks can be synchronized before taking the screenshot.
-Also, automatic measurement outputs at the bottom of the oscilloscope display can be turned off prior to taking the screenshot.

 Installation

-* (optional but highly recommended) Install and activate a virtual environment
+* (Optional but highly recommended) Install and activate a virtual environment.
-* Install dependencies: pip install pyvisa pyvisa-py pillow
+* Install dependencies: `pip install pyvisa pyvisa-py pillow`
-* connect your instrument to the same subnet as your PC
+* Connect your instrument to the same subnet as your PC.
-* run ./scopemate.py -l.
-If the instrument is reachable its' ID will be returned, which looks like that: TCPIP::<ip address>::INSTR
+* Run `./scopemate.py -l`.
+If the instrument is reachable, its ID will be returned, which looks like: `TCPIP::<ip address>::INSTR`
-* run ./scopemate.py -i TCPIP::<ip address>::INSTR .
-A screenshot of the specified instrument will be taken and saved into an image file named 'screenshot-<date,time>.png
+* Run `./scopemate.py -i TCPIP::<ip address>::INSTR`.
+A screenshot of the specified instrument will be taken and saved into an image file named 'screenshot-<date,time>.png'.

 Basic Usage

-* Run ./scopemate.py -l.
-If the instrument is reachable its ID will be returned.
+* Run `./scopemate.py -l`.
+If the instrument is reachable, its ID will be returned.
 All other options will be silently ignored.
-* Run ./scopemate.py -i TCPIP::<ip address>::INSTR .
-A screenshot of the specified instrument will be taken and saved into an image file named 'screenshot-<date,time>.png.
-If a different prefix is desired it can be specified using '-o' option.
+* Run `./scopemate.py -i TCPIP::<ip address>::INSTR`.
+A screenshot of the specified instrument will be taken and saved into an image file named 'screenshot-<date,time>.png'.
+If a different prefix is desired, it can be specified using the '-o' option.
-* Run ./scopemate.py -i TCPIP::<ip address>::INSTR -m .
-A screenshot will be taken, default mask applied, and the result will be saved into an image file named 'screenshot-<date,time>.png.
+* Run `./scopemate.py -i TCPIP::<ip address>::INSTR -m`.
+A screenshot will be taken, default mask applied, and the result will be saved into an image file named 'screenshot-<date,time>.png'.
 One or more masks can be explicitly specified following the '-m' flag.

 Other useful options:

-'-s' - oscilloscope clock will be set to the current PC time.
+'-s' - Oscilloscope clock will be set to the current PC time.
 This is useful when keeping accurate time is important.
-'-c' - automatic measurement outputs at the bottom of the oscilloscope display will be turned off.
+'-c' - Automatic measurement outputs at the bottom of the oscilloscope display will be turned off.
 This is useful if a comment is to be placed in this area.
-See Figures below.
--C' - a comment will be added to the screenshot both on the screen and in the text chunk of PNG file.
-The comment text can either follow the '-C' flag on the command line or entered later interactively.
+'-C' - A comment will be added to the screenshot both on the screen and in the text chunk of PNG file.
+The comment text can either follow the '-C' flag on the command line or be entered later interactively.

 usage: scopemate.py [-h] [-i INSTRUMENT] [-l] [-m [MASK ...]] [-o OUTPUT] [-s] [-c] [-C [COMMENT]]